Loanwords I. Hellenic

 Polysyllabic words had stress accent on the penultimate syllable throughout.

-Apart from the diphthongisations described above, notable developments from Early Hellenic include loss of syllabic nasals (which turned into ε or εN), loss of labiovelars apart from ϲ̣, and weakening of *s *w *y to ϲ in certain environments.
+Apart from the diphthongisations described above, notable developments from Proto-South-Hellenic include loss of syllabic nasals (which turned into ε or εN), loss of labiovelars apart from ϲ̣, and weakening of *s *w *y to ϲ in certain environments.

 Old Troyan verbs were still heavily inflected, although the number of forms was reduced somewhat: the aorist was lost, the subjunctive and optative moods were merged, the middle voice developed into a pure passive, and there was no dual.
 Verbs are cited in the infinitive, which generally ended in ‑αι.